severalnines/docs/installation.rst

 	$ puppet agent -t

-Or, wait for the Puppet agent service to apply the catalog automatically (depending on the runinterval value, default is 30 minutes).
+Or, wait for the Puppet agent service to apply the catalog automatically (depending on the ``runinterval`` value, default is 30 minutes).
 Once completed, open the ClusterControl UI page at http://[ClusterControl_host]/clustercontrol and create the default admin user and password.

 For more example on deployments using Puppet, please refer to `this blog post <http://www.severalnines.com/blog/clustercontrol-module-puppet>`_.
 For more details on configuration options, please refer to `ClusterControl Puppet Module <https://forge.puppetlabs.com/severalnines/clustercontrol>`_ page.

-Chef cookbooks
+Chef Cookbooks
 ``````````````

 If you are automating your infrastructure using :term:`Chef`, we have created a cookbook for this purpose and it is available at `Chef Supermarket <https://supermarket.chef.io/cookbooks/clustercontrol>`_.
 Getting the cookbook is as easy as: